jaxxstorm/leebriggs.co.uk/_posts/2017-03-12-kubernetes-flexvolumes.md

 # FlexVolumes examined

-Okay, so now we know how volumes work in Kubernetes, we can start to examine how flexvolumes work.
+Okay, so now we know how volumes work in Kubernetes, we can start to examine how FlexVolumes work.

-FlexVolumes are essentially very simple script executed by the Kubelet on the host.
+FlexVolumes are essentially very simple scripts executed by the Kubelet on the host.
 The script should have 5 functions

 * init - to initialize the volume driver.
 This could be just an empty function if needed
 * attach - to attach the volume to the host.
 In many cases, this might be empty, but in some cases, like for EBS, you might have to make an API call to attach it to the host